tcassar/settle/write_up/Analysis.md

 	2) Users should be able to create transactions where they are the party owing money; these transactions should be created as unsigned
 	3) Users should be able to create a group with a name and password
 	4) Users should be able to join a group by group ID
-	6) Users should be able to mark a transaction as settled; transactions should only be marked as settled when both parties involved mark the transaction as settled
+	5) Users should be able to mark a transaction as settled; transactions should only be marked as settled when both parties involved mark the transaction as settled
-	7) Users should be able to see which groups they are a member of
+	6) Users should be able to see which groups they are a member of
-	8) Users should be able to see all of their open transactions.
+	7) Users should be able to see all of their open transactions
-	9) Users should be able to see all of the open transactions in a group (whether or not they are part of the group)
+	8) Users should be able to see all of the open transactions in a group (whether or not they are part of the group)
-	10) Users should be able to see the public key information of any user on the system
+	9) Users should be able to see the public key information of any user on the system
-	11) Users should be able to see individual transactions by passing in a transaction ID
+	10) Users should be able to see individual transactions by passing in a transaction ID

 #### Database Architecture (E)